…of making many books there is no end; and much study is a weariness of the flesh.

 ——You miss the point, what is learnt at school enriches ones life.

-——Yes, a knowledge of Euripides must be of great comfort when you’re wiping tables.
+——Yes, a knowledge of Euripides must be of great comfort, you can hum Ion’s strophe as you’re wiping-up tables in the taverna.

 In public we’d all agree that all humans have worth.
 In private Utilitarians aren’t so sure.
 If you listen closely to their arguments you’ll notice that the education system they’re talking about isn’t meant for their children, just the common ruck.
 Their children will have a private education.
-They’re to become the employers, the wealth producers, they will have to know things that you, don’t learn in school and you can’t read in books.
+They’re to become the employers, to produce wealth and not pay their taxes, they will have to know things that they don’t teach in school.
+But they’ll send their offspring to the best ones anyway.

 At the bottom of the Moralists code, you’ll often find some god.
 Not one of the peace and love kind.
 Young adults need to be brought to know the truth, with crook and flail.
-Even where these aren’t necessary.
+Even if these aren’t necessary.
 Sparing the rod being a good deal less fun than laying it on.
 They’re more prone to this type of thing in the USA, or they’re more prone to saying it out loud.
-In this country it’s more common for them to stress the need to learn of our proud history, to be patriotic, to know one’s place, not to question your betters.
+In this country it’s more common for them to stress the need to learn of our proud history, to be patriotic, to know grammar and acquire facts.
+They’re very keen on facts.
 If god’s involved here he’s the C of E kind, hence he’s British and wears a cardigan.

 Both types agree on some things.
 They are fond of proper discipline, the muscular kind.
 They think that teachers today all hate children and want to indoctrinate them with their left-wing values, by which they mean anything that they disagree with or dislike.
 And, of course, that things were so much better in the past.

 They both share an ignorance as to what schools actually teach nowadays; they’re not alone in this, most people, outside education, don’t seem to know what schools do.
 You’ll often hear moaning that British history isn’t taught any more.
 A glance at the curriculum should be enough to falsify this.
 The young adults are fat, this is the schools’ fault, they don’t do gym any more or teach young adults to cook.
 Again a look at the curriculum might help.
-They’re called Physical Education and Health and Food Technology, they’re compulsory and you can get proper qualifications in them if that’s your type of thing.
+They’re called Physical Education and Health and Food Technology.
+They’re compulsory, in places technical and academic, and you can get proper get-a-job qualifications in them if that’s your type of thing.
 These would be the type of qualifications that they’d deem Mickey Mouse.

 kids weren’t like that in my day